-Happy World Emoji Day!
+Happy World Emoji Day on July 17!
 Here’s a run down on the world of emojis – the newest additions, the Unicode and encoding 💻

 In the last version of emoji release, there are 56 new emoji characters (not including gender and skin tone emoji sequences).

 There’s finally TWO DINOSAUR EMOJIS!
 Not one – two!
 There’s an adorable bright green sauropod 🦕 and an non-threatening-looking T-rex 🦖 complete with little arms.

 And while we’re on the vaguely zoology theme, a zebra, giraffe, hedgehog, and grasshopper have been added.
 And for the sci-fi fans, there’s a flying saucer emoji!